Undavalli

 Undavalli is a southern neighbourhood of Vijayawada city of the Indian state of Andhra Pradesh.
-It was a village in Tadepalle mandal of Guntur district, prior to its de-notification as gram panchayat.
+It was a village in Tadepalli mandal of Guntur district, prior to its de-notification as gram panchayat.
 5th century Buddhist and Hindu Undavalli Caves which signify Monolithic Indian rock-cut architecture are present at this place.
 It is a part of Vijayawada Urban Agglomeration.

 Geography

 Undavalli is located at 16.4957°N 80.5800°E. It has an average elevation of 24 m.
 It is situated on the south bank of Krishna River.

 Governance

 Kakarlamudi gram panchayat is the local self-government of the village.
 The gram panchayat was awarded Nirmala Grama Puraskaram for the year 2013.

 Transport

 The Vijayawada-Amaravati road connects Undavalli with Vijayawada.
 APSRTC operates buses on this route from Pandit Nehru bus station of Vijayawada.